Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk What goes wrong Better approach

-“Any wall is fine behind it.”
-The back can hit the wall or force the sofa too far into the room.
-Measure full recline depth; consider a wall-hugger design if space is tight.
+"Any wall is fine behind it."
+The back can hit the wall, or the sofa can stick out too far once open.
+Check the stated clearance and open depth.
+A wall-hugger can help in tight rooms.

-“It’s safe to store things under the footrest.”
-Moving linkages can pinch or crush items and surprise you mid-recline.
-Keep the underside clear; do a quick visual sweep before reclining.
+"It's safe to store things under the footrest."
+The moving linkage can crush cords, toys, and other loose items.
+Keep the underside clear and look underneath before reclining.

 How a power recliner sofa works